AmarPan/meet-your-cohort/README.md

   1. Click "Add New Project"
   2. Fill the form with information about your project, what kind of feedback you are seeking, and links to your deployed app and README
-  3. Hit `Submit`, and provide feedback on others' projects while you wait to get some on yours!
+  3. Hit `Submit` and provide feedback on others' projects while you wait to get some on yours!

 </details>